 For government programs, you will only know once you arrive there.
 Your location preferences and target age group might not hold the water.

-While most prefer getting an assignment in Seoul, but getting one is hard unless you have a stellar academic record and years of experience.
+While most prefer to get an assignment in Seoul, getting one is difficult once you have a stellar academic record and years of experience.

 The location can be anywhere in the country, even in a remote rural area.
 In the end, it’s all luck!

 The pay is similar.
-You might earn more if you hold more experience and certification on your resume.
+You might earn more if you have more experience and certification.

 The teaching hours and timing also vary.

-For example, you most likely to teach in government schools during regular school hours.
-It comprises a fixed number of 40 hours per week and is subdivided into 1:1 — teaching hours and lesson planning.
+For example, you will most likely teach in government schools during regular school hours.
+It comprises 40 weekly hours and is subdivided into 1:1 — teaching hours and lesson planning.

-In comparison, Hagwon’s timing is typically after school until the late evening and has more working and teaching hours.
+In comparison, Hagwon’s schedule is typically after school until late evening and includes more working and teaching hours.

 The shift at private centers might be rotational and change, depending on the batches and resources.
 The work is also often more demanding.